Login

 Posted In — Market Research | Market Report

-Despite a stable regional job market in 2023, the Seattle economy continues to see high inflation and lackluster job growth projections.
+While Seattle’s regional job market appears to be relatively stable, the overall economy continues to see high inflation and lackluster job growth projections.
 Per the Puget Sound Economic Forecaster, regional CPI for 2023 was 5.3% with a moderating inflation forecast of 2.4% for 2024 and 2.2% for 2025.
-Tech sector growth has slowed considerably resulting in lower regional office demand.
-Employment growth ended 2023 at 1.6% per the Economic Forecaster which projects negative growth of -0.3% in 2024, increasing to 0.7% for 2025.
-Staffing shortages also continue to hamper the region.
+According to the U.S. Bureau of Labor Statistics, over the last 12 months, the CPI-U increased 3.8% from June 2023 to June 2024.
+Tech sector growth has also slowed considerably in recent years, resulting in lower regional office demand.
+Employment growth ended in 2023 at 1.6% and is projected to be slightly negative in 2024 while increasing to positive 0.7% for 2025.

 VACANT SPACE/RATE